-12. The Senior Leadership Team approved a Resourcing Strategy in Q3 2022/23.
-The priorities in this strategy are being progressed but focus has been on exploring the procurement of an applicant tracking system that would replace the current IBC resourcing model.
-Work is also now underway to implement other work streams of this strategy which include a new careers microsite for the council to improve the candidates first impression of the council as an employer and the development of an employee value proposition and employer branding to attract more candidates for our vacancies.
-An employee value proposition is the set of benefits offered by Oxfordshire County Council as an employer in return for the skills, experience and qualities candidates can bring.
+10. The Senior Leadership Team approved a Resourcing Strategy in Q3.
+The priorities in this strategy are being progressed but focus has been on exploring the procurement of an ATS (applicant tracking system) that will replace the current IBC resourcing model.
+Work is also now underway to implement other work streams of this strategy which include a new careers microsite for the council to improve the candidates first impression of the council as an employer and the development of an employee value proposition (EVP) and employer branding to attract more candidates for our vacancies.
+An EVP is the set of benefits offered by Oxfordshire as an employer in return for the skills, experience and qualities candidates can bring.